New York Motorcycle Injury Lawyers

 Another known cause of motorcycle crashes and injuries is cyclist unknowingly operating motorcycles with defective parts.
 Motorcycle manufacturers are responsible for ensuring that their products are free of defective parts.
 For example, a defective kickstand may cause a rider to become pinned under a heavy bike or suffer other injuries.

 Poor design can lead to similar accidents.
 For instance, a kickstand must be designed and built so that it effectively supports the motorcycle and does not lose effectiveness with repeated use.
+To learn more about your legal options speak with one of our experienced New York motorcycle accident lawyers to investigate the specifics of your case.

 Get The Facts: